MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationMeRubric.md

 ## SYNOPSIS
 Update the properties of an educationRubric object.
 Only teachers can perform this operation.
-Updating a rubric attached to an assignment (PATCH /education/classes/acdefc6b-2dc6-4e71-b1e9-6d9810ab1793/assignments/cf6005fc-9e13-44a2-a6ac-a53322006454/rubric) is only possible before the assignment is published, and what is updated is actually the original rubric that exists under /education/users/{id}/rubrics.
+Updating a rubric attached to an assignment (PATCH /education/classes/{class-id}/assignments/{assignment-id}/rubric) is only possible before the assignment is published, and what is updated is actually the original rubric that exists under /education/users/{id}/rubrics.
 After the assignment is published, an immutable copy of the rubric is made that is attached to that specific assignment.
-That rubric can be retrieved using GET /education/classes/acdefc6b-2dc6-4e71-b1e9-6d9810ab1793/assignments/cf6005fc-9e13-44a2-a6ac-a53322006454/rubric, but it cannot be updated.
+That rubric can be retrieved using GET /education/classes/{class-id}/assignments/{assignment-id}/rubric, but it cannot be updated.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaEducationMeRubric](/powershell/module/Microsoft.Graph.Beta.Education/Update-MgBetaEducationMeRubric?view=graph-powershell-beta)
+This API is supported in the following national cloud deployments.

 ## SYNTAX